 - ¾ tsp sea salt

-- ½ cup chopped dried dark bing cherries
+- ½ cup dried bing cherries chopped or sub for cranberries

-- In a bowl, combine both flours and salt.
-Set aside.
+- In a bowl, combine the two flours and salt.
+Mix to combine.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on medium to high speed for 30 seconds.
 Add the confectioner’s sugar.
 Beat until combined.

-- On a lightly floured surface, knead the dough into a long log, cut into three equal pieces.
+- On a lightly floured surface, shape the dough into a wide log, cut into three equal pieces.

-- Add the add ons for each flavor to each section and knead it together to combine.
+- Add the Chocolate Cherry add-ins to the dough.
+Gently knead with your hands to incorporate.
 Roll into a log and wrap in plastic wrap or waxed paper.
 Chill for 1 to 24 hours or until firm.

-- Place slices 2 inches apart on ungreased cookie sheet.
+- Place slices 1 inch apart on a cookie sheet.
 Bake in preheated oven for about 10-15 minutes, or until edges are lightly browned.
 Transfer cookies to a wire rack and let cool.

-- Stack 5 cookies together and wrap in twine or ribbon, add a sprig of thyme and give as a gift or enjoy at home.
+- Stack 5 cookies together and wrap in twine or ribbon give as a gift or enjoy at home.
 Or add to a bag and tie a ribbon to gift.